sunfounder/pico-2w-kit/docs/source/pyproject/py_motor.rst

 **Conclusion**

-In this lesson, you've learned how to control a DC motor using the TA6586 motor driver and the Raspberry Pi Pico 2w.
-You can now control the motor's direction and create projects like a small fan or a motorized device.
+In this lesson, you've learned how to control a DC motor using the TA6586 motor driver and the Raspberry Pi Pico 2 W. You can now control the motor's direction and create projects like a small fan or a motorized device.

 **Next Steps**